 Students pursuing the Ph.D. will typically enroll for a third year of graduate courses (directed readings and, when appropriate, core electives) to help them prepare for a set of comprehensive examinations covering three fields.
 For students concentrating in Technology, Science, and Modern History, one of these fields must be in the History of Technology and/or Science, and another must be in the Modern History of Asia, Europe, or the United States.
 Those concentrating in the Sociology of Science and Technology must complete exam fields in the Sociology of Science and/or Technology and in Social Theory.
 The third exam field in each concentration is open with regard both to focus and discipline, though we encourage students to structure the third field within one of the areas of thematic emphasis identified above, bearing in mind the demands of the job market.
-At most one of the three fields may be taken under the supervision of faculty residing outside HTS.
+At most one of the three fields may be taken under the supervision of faculty residing outside HTS, with approval of the student's primary advisor and the DGS.